Uric01/shopout/README.md

 ## 📄 License

-MIT License — open for use and extension.
+MIT License. open for use and extension.